mark-watson/SwiftAI-book/manuscript/kgn.md

 I used many of the techniques discussed in this book, the Swift language, and the SwiftUI user interface framework to develop Swift version of my Knowledge Graph Navigator application for macOS.
 I originally wrote this as an example program in Common Lisp for another book project.

+The [GitHub repository for the KGN example is https://github.com/mark-watson/KGN](https://github.com/mark-watson/KGN).
+I copied the code from my stand-alone Swift libraries to this example to make it self contained.
+The easiest way to browse the source code is to open this project in Xcode.

+I submitted the KGN app that we discuss in this chapter to Apple's store and is available as a macOS app.
+If you load this project into Xcode, you can also build and run the iOS and iPadOS targets.

+You will need to have read through the last chapter on semantic web and linked data technologies to understand this example because quite a lot of the code has embedded SPARQL queries to get information from [DBPedia.org](https://dbpedia.org).

+The other major part of this app is a slightly modified version of Apple's question answering (QA) example using the BERT model in CoreML.
+Apple's code is in the subdirectory **AppleBERT**.
+Please read the README file for this project and follow the directions for downloading and using Apple's model and vocabulary file.

 ## Screen Shots of macOS Application

 ![Entered query and KGN is asking user to disambiguate which "Steve Jobs" they want information for](images/KGN1.png)